 To kill or die, your only choice, It's the enemy or you.
-No time to contemplate the cause or why of bitter war.
+No time to contemplate the why of bitter war.
 The chill of death is chasing you.
-Swift action is your only hope.
+Swift action is your grasp on hope.
 A moment's pause, and you will live no more.

-The faces you see are all alike, Their eyes reflect your own.
+The enemy faces are all alike, Their eyes reflect your own.
 Their life, your life, it's all the same where war is.
 Blood's blood, no matter whose, No matter what the cause.
-In war your desperate will to live is just the same as his.
+In war your will to live is just the same as his.

 So, fight you will the best you can Until the war is won.
 You kill your unknown foreign foe as you've been told.
-There is no rest nor reason, Just the enemy and you Alone with no tomorrow to be hoped for or to hold.
+There is no rest nor reason, Just the enemy and you, Alone with no tomorrow to be hoped for or to hold.

-Tomorrow doesn't matter here, This moment's all there is.
+Tomorrow doesn't matter there, This moment's all there is.
 To see another sunrise means you must survive today.
 Where's the next one you must kill To stop his killing you, Behind that tree, beneath that porch, invisible deadly prey?

-It's not new, this place of life or death.
-It's been used for many years By men who play with other men like toys.
-They call us by their duty call To fight and die for them, Far off where they can't see or hear the noise.
+It's nothing new, this place of death.
+It's been used for many years By men who play with human lives like toys.
+They call us by their bugle calls To fight and die for them, Far off where they can't see or hear the noise

-Of gurgling throats filled full with blood,

-Of weeping in the dark,

-Or cries for mercy, mangled legs, and eyes that see no more.
-The carcass stench in our filthy trench,

-Twisted silent bodies in the mud,

-Unanswered prayers, lost hope, and horrid senseless gore.
+Of gurgling throats filled full with blood, Of grown men weeping in the dark, Of cries for mercy, mangled legs, of eyes that see no more.
+The carcass stench in our filthy trench, Blood-soaked bodies mired in mud, Unanswered prayers, lost hope, and horrid senseless gore.